muppet-dev/kit/README.md

 import { defineInspectorConfig } from "muppet-kit";

 export default defineInspectorConfig({
-  // ... inspector config
+  // ...
   // The inspector will automatically load the config from the file });
 ```

 ## Credits

-- The idea for this project was inspired by the official [MCP Inspector](https://github.com/modelcontextprotocol/inspector) and their amazing work.
+The idea for this project was inspired by the official [MCP Inspector](https://github.com/modelcontextprotocol/inspector) and their amazing work.